flengyel/Zettel/README.md

 - Single-focus Zettels: Focus on one main idea or topic.
 - Structure Notes: Outline and connect Single-focus Zettels under broader themes; contain sections with annotated WikiLinks.
-- Index Notes: Navigational tools marked by IDs starting with 0000.0000.0; annotated with their title only.
+- Index Notes: Navigational notes marked by IDs starting with 0000.0000.0; annotated with their title only.

 ### SEE ALSO Section:

 - Separates additional links from the main content to maintain focus.
-- Contains title-only WikiLinks not directly tied to the Zettel's central theme, including:
+- Contains title-only WikiLinks not directly related to the Zettel's central theme, including:
 - Index Note WikiLinks: For navigation and categorization.
 See the complete list of index note wikilinks below.
 - Distantly Related Zettel Links: Provide additional context or suggest further research.
 - Hashtags and Metadata: Aid in organizing and retrieving notes.